notkurrent/sana/README.md

 ### CI/CD Pipeline

-We use **GitHub Actions** to automatically run the full test suite on every `push` or `pull_request` to the main branch.
-This ensures that no broken code ever reaches production.
+We use **GitHub Actions** for a complete DevOps cycle:

+1.  **Continuous Integration (CI):** On every `push` or `pull_request`, the full test suite (Pytest) runs automatically to prevent regressions.
+2.  **Continuous Deployment (CD):** When code is pushed to the `main` branch, a separate workflow automatically:
+    - Connects to the Production Server via SSH.
+    - Pulls the latest code.
+    - Rebuilds Docker containers.
+    - **Applies Database Migrations** (`alembic upgrade head`).
+    - Cleans up unused Docker images.

+This ensures that the Production version is always up-to-date within minutes of a commit.

 ---